jpsm83/health/documentation/n8n/rewriteArticle.md

 - **CRITICAL: The rewritten article must appear as if it originated from Women's Spot - no traces of the original source brand should remain**
 - **This is a branding requirement - failure to replace source brands will result in incorrect attribution**

-**CRITICAL YEAR REFERENCE UPDATES: Update generic year references to 2026, but preserve historically specific years**
+**CRITICAL YEAR REFERENCE UPDATES: Remove generic year references and use timeless language, but preserve historically specific years**
-- **UPDATE generic year references to 2026:**
+- **REMOVE generic year references and use timeless alternatives:**
-  - If the article mentions a year in a generic context (e.g., "in 2022", "during 2023", "as of 2024"), update it to 2026
+  - If the article mentions a year in a generic context (e.g., "in 2022", "during 2023", "as of 2024", "in 2025", "in 2026"), remove the year reference and use timeless language
+  - **Examples of CORRECT timeless replacements:**
-  - Examples: "A study from 2022" → "A study from 2026", "Research conducted in 2023" → "Research conducted in 2026"
+    - "A study from 2022" → "Recent studies show" or "Studies indicate" or "Research shows"
+    - "Research conducted in 2023" → "Research shows" or "Current research indicates" or "Studies have found"
+    - "Discover how Adidas' 2026 fragrance line..." → "Discover how Adidas' fragrance line..." or "Discover how Adidas' latest fragrance line..."
+    - "Now on 2026 experts think..." → "Nowadays experts think..." or "Currently experts think..." or "In recent times experts think..."
+    - "This year's trends" → "Current trends" or "Latest trends" or "Modern trends"
+    - "Last year's research" → "Recent research" or "Latest research" or "Current research"
+    - "In 2024, studies found" → "Studies have found" or "Recent studies found" or "Research indicates"
+    - "During 2023, experts noted" → "Experts have noted" or "Recently, experts noted"
+    - "As of 2025, the data shows" → "Current data shows" or "The data shows" or "Recent data indicates"
-  - Generic time references like "last year" or "this year" should be updated to reflect 2026 context
+  - **Generic time references should be replaced with timeless alternatives:**
+    - "this year" → "currently", "nowadays", "in recent times", "today", "in the present day"
+    - "last year" → "recently", "in recent times", "lately", "in the past"
+    - "next year" → "in the future", "upcoming", "forthcoming", "in coming times"
+    - "in 202X" (generic) → remove year or use "currently", "nowadays", "in recent times"
+  - **Product launches and releases: Remove year references unless the year is part of the product name**
+    - "Adidas' 2026 collection" → "Adidas' collection" or "Adidas' latest collection"
+    - "iPhone 15 Pro from 2023" → Keep "iPhone 15 Pro" (year is part of product identification if needed for product search)
 - **PRESERVE historically specific year references:**
   - Do NOT change years that are tied to specific historical events (e.g., "World Cup Football 2022", "Olympic Games 2020", "COVID-19 pandemic in 2020")
   - Do NOT change years in historical contexts (e.g., "the 2016 election", "the 2008 financial crisis")
   - Do NOT change years that are part of product names or model numbers (e.g., "iPhone 15 Pro from 2023" - keep the year if it's part of the product identification)
   - Do NOT change years in study citations if the year is crucial for identifying the specific study
 - **When in doubt:** If a year is tied to a specific, identifiable event or historical moment, preserve it.
-If it's just a generic time reference, update to 2026
+If it's just a generic time reference, remove it and use timeless language

 **PERSONAL INFORMATION ANONYMIZATION:**
 If the article contains specific information about individual people (names, personal details, specific cases), anonymize them while preserving the informational value: